 The Cricketfilter’s® role in cocoa butter filtration

-The cost of living around the world has been rising, not only due to the after effects of the pandemic but also due to the conflict in the Ukraine.
-This has put pressure on everyone to cut costs, from households to businesses.
+The cost of living around the world has been rising, putting pressure on everyone to cut costs, from households to businesses.

 And the food processing industry is not immune, with factories that use cocoa butter in their filtration processes looking to improve processing times and reduce their costs and carbon footprint.